 Any tips for recording drums in a bad room?

 If your room is bad (not big, or doesn’t sound good, or has tons of reflections) you may not want to do room mics.
 Having tons of reflections in your room does not necessarily make it bad for room mics.
 If it’s overly bright and there’s a ton of windows, put blankets up!
 Get rid of the windows because every time you hit a cymbal it’s going to take your head off.
-You’ll want to be dampening the room to soak up the high end.
+You’ll want to be dampening the room to soak up the high end to prevent cymbal bleed.

 So, when you say “bad room” it can be a wide range of things.

 If you have a very small bedroom, then stick with close mics.
 You can make a blend of your close mics and send that to a reverb and you can add some ambience.
 If you wanted to use a snare or kick sample, you could trigger the reverb with the snare for example, so you don’t get the bleed of all the other mics.